-The nunit-discuss mailing list is the best place to start.
+The NUnit Slack Channel is the best place to start.
 It is monitored regularly by the NUnit developers and other experienced users.
 Describe your problem clearly and be sure to indicate the version of NUnit you are using.

 Report a bug or Request a new feature